Hong Kong stocks rebound despite U.S. tech share slide, expected Fed hike

-June 13 Hong Kong stocks followed most Asian markets higher on Tuesday, recovering some of the previous session's losses, as investors shrugged off a further slide in U.S. tech shares.
+June 13 (Reuters) - Hong Kong stocks followed most Asian markets higher on Tuesday, recovering some of the previous session's losses, as investors shrugged off a further slide in U.S. tech shares.

 But investors remained cautious ahead of a likely U.S. interest rate hike early on Thursday Asia time.
 And if the Federal Reserve goes ahead with the raise, Hong Kong will also increase its rates.